 Nicole Denholder 20:46

-yeah.
+Yeah, yeah.
 And actually, our team at the moment is probably in five locations.
-So I mean, I'm a big fan.
-I'm a big fan of tools like Asana, where you can move, work and tasks into, you know, it's, you know, it's a, it's a tool that, actually, therefore, you're not sending emails and emails and emails, you're actually putting your commentary in there, you know, you're linking you having contained tasks with contained responses.
+So I mean, I'm a big fan, I'm a big fan of tools like Asana, where you can move, work and tasks into, you know, it's, you know, it's a, it's a tool that, actually, therefore, you're not sending emails and emails and emails, you're actually putting your commentary in there, you know, you're linking you having contained tasks with contained responses.
 It's searchable.
 You can link it to Google Drive or other work you do.
 So I think it's finding apps and tools that can streamline communication, and streamline the way that you all work together.
-And that you're not pinging each other, you know, all the time with back and forth messages, maybe in a messaging tool that also can, you know, can you can get lost in right.
-So, to me, streamlining the communication, setting regular meeting times, having clear agendas, having tools that you're documenting is really helpful.
+And that you're not pinging each other, you know, all the time with back and forth messages, maybe in a messaging tool that also can, you know, you can get lost in right.
+So, to me, streamlining the communication, setting regular meeting times, having clear agendas, and having tools that you're documenting is really helpful.
 And setting deadlines.
-You know, it's easy in a sort of world just to go, go go go, we'll actually set some timeframes around stuff as well.
+You know, it's easy in a sort of world just to go, go go go, we'll actually set some time frames around stuff as well.

 Nicole Denholder 22:49

 I think you have to be on top of it as early as possible, if not from day one.
-It's so important because also a lot of businesses are driven by passion or some other goal.
+It's so important because a lot of businesses are driven by passion or some other goal.
 And the reality is you need to know your data, because you need to have that sense of satisfaction around building a financially viable business, along with hopefully achieving maybe impact goals or market goals is all really critical.
-And I think and it's what I love what you do at Genie, is it having tools there that are easy to use, that are affordable, that kind of plug in, you know, I'm all about streamlining processes that kind of comes from my old background and been obviously to be honest, I feel like I've definitely brought that with me.
+And I think and it's what I love what you do at gini, is it having tools there that are easy to use, that are affordable, that kind of plug-in, you know, I'm all about streamlining processes that kind of comes from my old background and been obviously to be honest, I feel like I've definitely brought that with me.
 It's having tools and ways to work that make that easy.
-So you have data at your hand, because actually being able to look at your data and make decisions based on how things are going is really important.
-And if you don't know your financials, and are not looking at them regularly, it's very hard for you to know if you're doing the right thing.
-So when we talk about things like product, market fit and iteration, but how do you know you should be iterating if you don't really have a good sense of sales, customer acquisition costs, you know, your return rates of, you know, purchases, how that all comes into play, and using different data points and driving down to really understand where your business is going.
-And I think if you've got that mindset on very early, that commercial mindset about your numbers, I think you have a greater chance of success for your business, for
+So you have data at your hands, because actually being able to look at your data and make decisions based on how things are going is really important.
+And if you don't know your finances, and are not looking at them regularly, it's very hard for you to know if you're doing the right thing.
+So when we talk about things like product, market fit and iteration, but how do you know you should be iterating if you don't really have a good sense of sales, customer acquisition costs, you know, your return rates of, you know, purchases, how that all comes into play, and using different data points and driving down to really understand where your business is going?
+And I think if you've got that mindset very early, that commercial mindset about your numbers, I think you have a greater chance of success for your business.

 Nicole Denholder 24:28